UnitTestBot/UTBotJava/docs/Codeforces.md

     }
     ```
     Now UnitTestBot will again try to find a test where these conditions are not met.
-  - If you have a slow, but definitely the correct solution, then you can try to do something like:
+  - If you have a slow, but the correct solution, then you can try to do something like:
     ```java
     var answer1 = fastButWrongSolve(input);
     var answer2 = slowButCorrectSolve(input);